rebma-io/lab/docs/electronics/logic-levels.md

 * **V~CC~**.
 The main positive voltage for the design.
 This can also be called V~DD~.

+The reason there are different points for input and output thresholds is to provide a clear noise margin to account for noise in the circuit, as well as potential voltage drop over the wire/trace.

 ## Families of Logic

 All of the logic out there typically falls into one of a couple of